-Below is the abstract of my essay "Terrain as Insurgent Weapon: An Affective Geometry of Combat in the Valley of Death," which I'll present at the workshop Space, Materiality, and Violence, at the Peter Wall Institute for Advanced Studies, University of British Columbia, March 20-21.
+Below is the abstract of my essay "Terrain as Insurgent Weapon: An Affective Geometry of Combat in the Valley of Death," which I'll present at the workshop Space, Materiality, and Violence, at the Peter Wall Institute for Advanced Studies, University of British Columbia, in late March.
 This is my most thorough attempt yet to theorize terrain, based on how the mountainous terrain of the Korengal Valley, Afghanistan, affected warfare in the region.
 In the next few days, I'll be posting excerpts on this blog.
 I'm really looking forward to this workshop, which will bring together among the best thinkers in the field, such as Eyal Weizman (our keynote speaker), Derek Gregory, Craig Jones, Caren Kaplan, Jake Kosek, Léopold Lambert, Catherine Lutz, and Shaylih Muehlmann.

 In April 2010, a local insurgency forced the US military to withdraw from the Korengal Valley in the mountains of eastern Afghanistan, which US soldiers called “the valley of death.”
 Most accounts of violence in the Korengal —captured in the documentaries Restrepo and Korengal and in first-hand depictions by soldiers and journalists— highlight that the rugged, opaque, vertical terrain played a decisive role in allowing insurgents to locally defeat the mightiest military on Earth.
 But what, exactly, is terrain?
 How were insurgents able to turn terrain into an effective weapon against a much more powerful enemy?
 While military analysts have long been aware of the importance of terrain in warfare, the term tends to be discussed in vague and descriptive terms.
 Likewise, with a few exceptions, “terrain” remains largely un-theorized in the humanities.